icedtrees/a-maze/design-docs/designSummary.md

 ------
 The Page class is an abstract class that other Pages will extend.
 The constructor will accept a JFrame as a parameter that all GUI elements can be packed into.

+Generally each Page will have a constructor, which will set up all required page elements, and a run() function, which fills the Frame with the Page and assumes control until the termination of the page.
+At the termination of the page, the Page will return an exit code defined in an enumeration within the Page.

 HomePage extends Page
 -------------------------
 The HomePage is the main menu screen, where the user can navigate to the other